Cantonese Salt and Pepper Chicken

 Instructions

-• Heat up a small pot with the rice bran oil, pan fry the garlic on low heat until lightly golden, then add in the chillies and spring onion (shallots) and briefly stir-fry for another 1 minute.
+• Heat up a small pot with the rice bran oil, pan fry the garlic on low heat until lightly golden.
+Then add in the chillies and spring onion (shallots) and briefly stir-fry for another 1 minute.
 Turn off the heat and set aside in a small bowl.

 • Marinate the chicken pieces with the marinade prepared, rub and mix well into the chicken pieces.
 Set aside for 10 minutes.